 1 Does a project to develop a national Restoration Priority Framework fit under project topic 1b?
 In principle, to 'fit' this topic a project must be applying an existing Restoration Priority Framework (RPF), which has already been approved at national or regional level.
 However, work to further develop an RPF which is already under preparation at a national or regional level may be accepted under the following conditions: - work to develop the RPF should have already started when the project application is submitted (evidence should be provided in the application to show the RDF work started eg. through submission of a draft); - the project's concrete conservation actions (amounting to at least 25% of the project budget) should be aimed at implementing this RPF; and - the adoption procedure should be established in the proposal and accomplished before the end of the project.
 (In case there is no legal requirement for formal adoption of the RPF, adoption can be understood to mean administrative approval with a clear commitment that the RPF will continue to be implemented, for instance by officially integrating it in other legal planning tools.)
 2 Section 2.4.3 of the guidelines for LIFE Nature & Biodiversity says that "any land purchase payments, compensation payments or lease payments to public bodies are not eligible, with the exception of compensation payments or short-term lease payments to local authorities".
 Does the term "compensation payments" in the second part of this sentence cover both "one-off compensation payments" and "temporary compensation payments" or only the latter?
-The second part of the sentence refers to cases where a public body gets a temporary compensation (for the duration of the project).
-Therefore, one-off compensation payments are not allowed when the land belongs to a local authority.
-In any case, land purchases/lease and compensatory payments are always carefully checked when assessing the LIFE project proposals and are expected to be fully justified.
+This refers to cases where a public body gets a compensation temporarily (for the duration of the project) - so no one-off compensation is allowed when the land belongs to a local authority.
+In any case, land purchases/lease and compensatory payments are always carefully checked when assessing the LIFE project proposals and are expected to be sufficiently justified.

 3 Should all nature projects be developed in Natura 2000 areas?
-For LIFE Nature projects, actions targeting bird species must take place within SPAs3, actions targeting habitats or species of the Habitat Directives must take place within pSCIs/SCIs/SACs4.
+For LIFE Nature projects, actions targeting bird species must take place within SPAs 4 , actions targeting habitats or species of the Habitat Directives must take place within pSCIs/SCIs/SACs 5 .
 However, in case the investments foreseen contribute to an improvement of the ecological coherence and connectivity of the Natura 2000 network (conditions are listed in Section 2.4.3 of the Guidelines for Applicants), actions may be implemented outside Natura 2000 areas.
 Moreover, LIFE Nature projects may include actions for improving the conservation status of species listed in Annex IV, but not in Annex II of the Habitats Directive.
 Costs for site-based conservation actions for the conservation of Annex IV species not listed in Annex II is not conditional upon a Natura 2000 site status of the lands targeted.
 For the two cases above, a guarantee must be provided for the sustainability of any such investments, in the form of a commitment for giving these sites the most appropriate legal protection status before the end of the project.
 4 Land purchase outside Natura 2000: Could you explain when it is possible?
 Land purchase outside Natura 2000 sites is possible as longs as it contributes to improving, maintaining and restoring the integrity of the Natura 2000 network, including through improving connectivity by the creation of corridors, stepping stones, or other elements of green infrastructure.
-However, land purchase is not allowed in case of sitebased actions for the conservation of Annex IV species not listed in Annex II of the Habitat Directive.
-The eligibility of any costs for land purchase is subject to the conditions listed in Section 2.4.3 of the Guidelines for Applicants.
+The eligibility of any costs for land purchase is subject to the conditions listed in Section 2.4.3 (page 31-32) of the Guidelines for Applicants.
 The applicant must address each of the conditions explaining how each condition is met or will be met during the project.